ropensci-archive/geojsonlint/cran-comments.md

 ---

-This version swaps out a dependency, and updates geojsonhint JS library.
+This version swaps out a dependency, and updates the included geojsonhint Javascript library.

 Thanks!
 Scott Chamberlain